LibreArbitre/lithomaker/README.md

 ## Running LithoMaker

 ### Windows
-* Download the latest `LithoMaker-win64.zip` from the releases page
+* Download the latest `LithoMaker-Windows-x64.zip` from the [releases page](https://github.com/LibreArbitre/lithomaker/releases)
-* Unzip and run `LithoMaker.exe`
+* Unzip to any folder and run `LithoMaker.exe`

 ### Ubuntu Linux
-* Download the latest AppImage from the releases page
+* Download the latest `LithoMaker-Linux-x86_64.AppImage` from the [releases page](https://github.com/LibreArbitre/lithomaker/releases)
 * Right-click → Properties → Permissions → "Allow executing file as program"
 * Double-click to run

 ### macOS
-* Download the latest `.dmg` from the releases page
+* Download the latest `LithoMaker-macOS-Universal.dmg` from the [releases page](https://github.com/LibreArbitre/lithomaker/releases)
 * Open and drag to Applications

 ## Using LithoMaker